tutods/TutoDS/README.md

 <br /><br />

--   🔭 Currently working on WordPress projects
+-   🔭 Currently working on WordPress and React projects
 -   💡 I’m learning more about web technologies, like **CSS**, **React**, etc.
 -   🥅 2021 goals: to improve my skills and evolve as a **Web Developer**